taimoorzaeem/fcrypt/README.md

 I have also append a dynamic key signature at the end of encrypted file which would detect and notify the user if a wrong key was used in decryption.

+### Status

+I wrote this for a school project for my programming fundamentals class.

 **To build:**

 ```